 - $250k USD per hour and $2MUSD per event is the average unplanned downtime impact on companies.

-- 70% of companies polled do not have complete awareness of when equipment assets are due for maintenance or upgrades.
+- 70% of companies polled do not have a complete awareness of when equipment assets are due for maintenance or upgrades.

 Thus, not surprisingly,